 The second part of the ceremony requires the members to visit the Punggol pier to retrieve the seawater with the porcelain vessel.
 Furthermore, only the sedan chairs of the Nine Emperor Gods were involved for this ritual.
 Prior to their departure, Master Lin flicked the well water around the sedan chairs in order to cleanse them.

 With Taoist music sounding inside the temple’s halls, committee members carried the idols of Marshall Tiandu and Grand Master Qingshui out of their respective altars.
-Devotees whom witnessed the idols at near sight also cupped their hands together and prayed, further illuminating the sacred presence of these deities.
-Another member carried out a pot of sandalwood from the main hall and placed it on one of the Nine Emperor Gods’ sedan chairs.
-However, the other sedan chair, which supposedly carried the altar of the Nine Emperor, was wrapped around with yellow cloth, leaving one opening for male members to pass through.
+Devotees who witnessed the images at close sight also cupped their hands together and prayed, further illuminating the sacred presence of these deities.
+Another member carried out a vessel of sandalwood from the main hall and placed it on one of the Nine Emperor Gods’ sedan chairs.
+However, the other sedan chair was wrapped around with yellow cloth, leaving one opening for male members to pass through.
 This is because actions happening within the sedan chair cannot be shown to the public due to its sacredness.

 At approximately 9.05am, both sedan chairs swayed out of the temple and were carried into the lorries.

-Upon reaching the temple premises, the three representatives each holding the idols of Grand Master Qingshui, Marshall Tiandu, and the porcelain vessel, entered the temple in a single row and were welcomed by the lion dance performances.
+Upon reaching the temple premises, the three representatives each holding the statues of Grand Master Qingshui and Marshall Tiandu, and the porcelain vessel respectively, entered the temple in a single row and were welcomed by the lion dance performances.
 The sedan chairs swayed in after, followed by child deities from 南仙体育会。The sedan chairs swayed vigorously and only stopped in front of the temple’s main hall.
-The pot of burning incense was carried out from the sedan chairs and carried up to the Nine Emperor Gods’ altar in the second level.
+The vessel of burning incense was carried out from the sedan chairs and carried up to the Nine Emperor Gods’ altar in the second level.
 Again, the members wrapped themselves along with the sedan chair in yellow cloth since they were going to retrieve the item from the sedan chair.

 At approximately 11.36am, another ritual was being conducted in the temple’s main hall.
 After completing the rituals inside the main hall, all five priests headed to the rows of tables that contained offering packages brought by the public devotees.
 Each package had a stand that indicates the name of the devotee.
 Devotees were also allowed to bring the food offerings home after the completion of rituals.
 Devotees believed that they would be blessed after consuming the food.